a-cosmology-group/acg/resources/README.md

-The pages in the `resources` folder contain lists of publications.
+Pages in the `resources` folder contain lists of publications.